Editor’s Note: This post was originally published in 2016 and has been refreshed for Open Access Week 2017.

 Under green open access, authors publish in subscription-based journals, but at the same time deposit their articles in an open access repository.
 This is known as self-archiving.
 Thus, although the journal is behind a paywall, readers have free access to the article through the repository.
 Authors who cannot pay the fees for publishing in open access journals often take this route.
 However, articles may not be peer reviewed prior to posting in a repository.
 Another point to be kept in mind is that not all subscription-based journals allow authors to post their paper on a repository.
 Authors should, therefore, check the website of their target journal to find out whether self-archiving is allowed, and preferably take the journal’s permission before self-archiving.

-Repositories can be institutional or independent, subject-specific, such as bioRxiv, Nature Precedings, and PubMed Central, or multidisciplinary such as arXiv, Global Open Access Portal, and Zenodo.
+Open access repositories can be institutional or independent, subject-specific, such as bioRxiv, Nature Precedings, and PubMed Central, or multidisciplinary such as arXiv, Global Open Access Portal, and Zenodo.
 OpenDOAR is a directory of academic open access repositories that provides a list of repositories.

 There are three basic versions of an article that can be self-archived in repositories: